MoonPoet/xaprb-src/content/blog/defining-moments-in-database-history.md

 ### Conclusions

 If anyone thought that NoSQL was just a flare-up and it's died down now, they were wrong.
-NoSQL did flare up, and we did get a lot of non-database folks trying to write databases before learning what they were.
+NoSQL did flare up, and we did see a lot of bad technology emerge for a time.
 But the pains and many of the solutions are real.
 A key determinant of what'll survive and what'll be lost to history is going to be [product-market fit](/blog/product-market-fit/).
 In my opinion, three important areas where markets aren't being satisfied by relational technologies are relational and SQL backwardness, time series, and streaming data.
 Time will tell if I'm right.

 [Pic Credit](https://pixabay.com/en/crossroads-confusion-dilemma-1580168/)